khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Behavior

-- In a group of radio buttons, only one option can be selected at a time and there must be a default selected option.
+- In a radio button group, only one option can be selected at a time and there must be a default selected option.
 - To pick an option, the user can select the radio button or its content.

 ### Content